 I realized that my only-check-email-once-per-day policy is strange in the modern era.
 It was original inspired as a “mild version” of Donald Knuth's email policy.
 I later read this study, which is one among many that shows the interrupting nature of email (as typically used) is bad for efficiency.

 I urge you to consider using GNU Privacy Guard when you send me email.
-Below is my GnuPG public key (note that I use the same key for four different addresses: <email@example.com>, <firstname.lastname@example.org>, <email@example.com>, and <firstname.lastname@example.org>).
+Below is my GnuPG public key (note that I use the same key for three different addresses: <email@example.com>, <firstname.lastname@example.org>, and <email@example.com>).

 Please do not sign my key unless you have done a fingerprint exchange in person with me.